Giornate degli Autori

 ) regarding the distribution of promotional materials for the press accredited.

 Article 10.
 Dates, times and locations of the screenings

 The program of Giornate degli Autori will be communicated to participants in August 2020.
 Dates, times and locations of the screenings may be changed by Giornate degli Autori without limitation, upon previous communication to the people concerned.

 A press screening of selected films can be organized prior to the festival.
 No opposition by the rights owner is possible.

 Article 11.
 Media Partners and Photocall

 The directors of the selected films undertake to be interviewed during the festival by all the Media Partners of Giornate degli Autori.
 In addition, they accept to attend an official photocall comprising both the director and the cast of the film.
-The planning of these activities will be communicated before the beginning of the festival.
+A detailded schedule of these activities will be communicated before the beginning of the festival.